 duda

-Integrating Duda Into a SaaS Platform (2 Of 3)
+Integrating Duda into a SaaS platform (2/3)

 Before we discuss the actual process of authenticating your users into the Duda website builder, let's take a look at how we can present a branded user interface (UI) as they edit their sites.
 Duda is the website builder you can call your own, and one of the big reasons for that is our extensive white-labeling capabilities.
 With the customization options available, you are able to rebrand the editor as an extension of your own product.
 To get started, log into your account and select “White Label” in the top menu and click “Custom Branding” in the dropdown.